grip-on-software/monetdb-import/Database_structure.md

     -   **encryption** - INT(row encryption)

--   **project_developer**: Names of JIRA users, encrypted using the project-specific salt rather than a global salt.
+-   **project_developer**: Names of JIRA or TFS users, encrypted using the project-specific salt rather than a global salt.
 Only use this for matching against (encrypted) developer names from other sources.
     The fields duplicate those of *developer*, but the values are encrypted differently and some of the fields of the latter table may be removed.
+Primary key is (project_id, team_id, developer_id).
     -   **project_id** - INT - reference to project.project_id: Project
-        that the JIRA developer worked on.
+        that the developer worked on.
-    -   **developer_id** - INT - reference to developer.id: Global
+    -   **developer_id** - INT - reference to developer.id: Identifier
-        version of the developer.
+        of the developer.
+If the team_id is NULL then this is the internal JIRA developer identifier, otherwise it is the internal alias identifier vcs_developer.alias_id.
-    -   **name** - VARCHAR(JIRA developer): Abbreviation of the JIRA
+    -   **name** - VARCHAR(JIRA developer): Encrypted, possibly
-        developer.
+        abbreviated name of the developer.
-    -   **display_name** - VARCHAR(100): Name of the JIRA developer as
+    -   **display_name** - VARCHAR(100): Encrypted name of the developer
-        displayed in the JIRA interface.
+        as displayed in the JIRA or TFS interface.
 This is NULL if there is no source information for the display name.
-    -   **email** - VARCHAR(100): The email address of the JIRA developer.
+    -   **email** - VARCHAR(100): The encrypted email address of the developer.
 This is NULL if there is no source information for the email address.
     -   **encryption** - INT(row encryption)
+    -   **team_id** - INT - reference to tfs_team.team_id: Team that the
+        TFS developer is part of, or NULL if the developer is not a part of a team.
+A developer may be a part of multiple team/project combinations and may thus appear multiple times (possibly with different encryptions) in this table.

 -   **fixversion**: Indicators in JIRA issues of the version to fix the